MicrosoftDocs/PlayReady/Docs/Packaging/content-packaging-and-delivery.md

 The process of encrypting clear content consists of defining one or several encryption keys, using these keys to encrypt the bytes that constitute the content itself, and inserting a DRM header in the content (in the files of the content, or in the manifest if the content has one).

 All encrypted content protected by PlayReady must have a PlayReady Header inserted in the encrypted file.
 This PlayReady Header is used by a PlayReady Client to locate or acquire a license for that particular piece of content.
-A PlayReady Header is composed of XML strings that are encoded using UTF-16.
+A PlayReady Header is composed of XML that is encoded in UTF-16.
 It includes the key identifiers (KIDs) that are used to encrypt the content, a default URL that the client will use to acquire a license from if no other is provided, and any custom attributes.

 Any packager that packages clear content needs to implement a PlayReady Header generator to build the header and embed it in the encrypted content.
 The PlayReady Header must be implemented according to the [PlayReady Header Specification](../Specifications/playready-header-specification.md).
 There are multiple ways to create a PlayReady Header generator in your packager: